 Chef Art Smith’s Homecomin’: Disney Springs™ Shining Star

-Opt to dine in the bar, the dining room, or, if the weather is nice, on the screened porch overlooking the water.
-The wait staff, dressed in jeans and blue-and-white gingham shirts, is super friendly and really seem proud of what they are serving, as they should be.
+Opt to dine in the bar, the dining room, or, if the weather is beautiful, on the screened porch overlooking the water.
+The wait staff, dressed in jeans and blue-and-white gingham shirts, is super friendly and seem proud of what they are serving, as they should be.

 And can we talk about the fried green tomatoes?
 Here they have a new twist.
 Lightly breaded then fried, topped with shaved Tasso ham, on a bed of watercress and arugula, all drizzled with remoulade—truly phenomenal!